-I was having a phone chat with a friend of mine of Italian extraction and mentioned I'd just bought some oxtails for oxtail soup.
-His response was "Gwa-CHET-to."
-To which I politely responded, "gesundheit."
-Turned out guazzetto means "splashed with wine," and although it refers to the sauce which can be used with fish or chicken or pork, Tom grew up eating it as an ox-tail stew.
-He didn't have a recipe (he's more an eater than a cook), so I did some research and found one on Omnivorousfish.com which I have adapted below.
+Guazzetto (gwa-CHET-to) means "splashed with wine," and although it refers to the sauce which can be used with fish or chicken or pork, many grew up eating it as an oxtail stew.
+We did some research and found a recipe for it on Omnivorousfish.com which we have adapted below.

 - 1/4 oz dried porcini

 - 12 oz. oxtails